jtmoon79/goto_http_redirect_server/README.md

       On this system, the signal is Signals.SIGBREAK (21).
       On Unix, use program `kill`.
 On Windows, use program `windows-kill.exe`.

-      A reload of redirection files may also be requested via passed URI path --reload-path '/path'.
+      A reload of redirect files may also be requested via passed URL path RELOAD_PATH.

-      If security and stability are a concern then only allow reloads via process signals.
+    About Paths:

+      Options --status-path and --reload-path may be passed paths to obscure access from unauthorized users. e.g.

+          --status-path '/35d61ac7-746f-41cb-aeae-23c1726c14c6'
 ----

 <a href="https://stackexchange.com/users/216253/jamesthomasmoon1979"><img src="https://stackexchange.com/users/flair/216253.png" width="208" height="58" alt="profile for JamesThomasMoon1979 on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for JamesThomasMoon1979 on Stack Exchange, a network of free, community-driven Q&amp;A sites" /></a>